Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems: Abstract

 This is the second of two papers in which we investigate the properties of displacement functions of automorphisms of free groups (more generally, free products) on the Culler-Vogtmann Outer space $CV_n$ and its simplicial bordification.
 We develop a theory for both reducible and irreducible autormorphisms.
 As we reach the bordification of $CV_n$ we have to deal with general deformation spaces, for this reason we developed the theory in such generality.
 In first paper~\cite{FMpartI} we studied general properties of the displacement functions, such as well-orderability of the spectrum and the topological characterization of min-points via partial train tracks (possibly at infinity).

 This paper is devoted to proving that for any automorphism (reducible or not) any level set of the displacement function is connected.
+Here, by the ``level set" we intend to indicate the set of points displaced by \textit{at most } some amount, rather than exactly some amount; this is sometimes called a ``sub-level set".

 As an application, this result provides a stopping procedure for brute force search algorithms in $CV_n$.
 We use this to reprove two known algorithmic results: the conjugacy problem for irreducible automorphisms and detecting irreducibility of automorphisms.

 \